FA16-06/homework/specification/index.md

   * The device MUST be able to incline the display and touch interface.
   	* The device MAY be able to incline to 30&deg;.
     * The device MUST not be able to incline more than 120&deg;.
-	* The device MUST have a switch for changing between standalone and peripheral mode.
+	* The device MUST be able to change between standalone and peripheral mode.
   	* The mode changing switch MAY be hardware based.
   	* The mode changing switch MAY be software based.
   * The device MUST have a port for connecting external devices
 * Functionality
 	* The device MUST be able to operate in a standalone mode.
-		* The device MUST allow users to draw on the surface using some input method.
+		* The device MUST allow users to draw on the surface using some touch input method.
 		* The device MUST allow users to save their drawings to internal storage.
 		* The device MUST allow users to save their drawings to external storage.
   	* The device MUST allow users to load their drawings from internal storage.